LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 ---
 ## **Top 10 Most Visited Countries In The World**

 If like me you are daydreaming of getting back out to see a little bit more of the stunning world we live in after this crazy year, you'll probably be wondering where to go first!
-Here's our top 10 places to visit in 2021 to give you some travel inspiration.
+Here are our top 10 places to visit in 2021 to give you some travel inspiration.

 Some of the places on this list are currently closed or have restricted travel but hopefully as the year progresses more places will open up for tourism.
 Under each of our top 10 countries, we've selected a few personal highlights with some amazing pictures to show them in all their glory.

 1. **FRANCE**